peer-open-source/xara/.github/CONTRIBUTING.md

 ## C++ Style

 - DO NOT USE `exit()`.
 There is no reason to call this function.
 Validate all arguments to an object's constructor before calling it.
 Validation should not happen inside constructors.
+- Pull requests that increase the number of compiler warnings will not be accepted.
 - Dont use `void` as an argument type.
 This is good practice in C, but bad in C++ ([source](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#nl25-dont-use-void-as-an-argument-type))
 - Dont write redundant comments.
 For example, dont do:
   ```c++